Gretsch G6131-MY Malcolm Young Signature Jet Review & Prices

 How Lightweight is it?

 We found that the Gretsch G6131-MY Malcolm Young Signature Jet weighs between 6.65lbs (3kgs) and 7lbs (3.2kgs).
-This was recorded from some online retailers that publish the weight of the guitars they sell.
+This was recorded from some online retailers that publish the weight of the instruments they sell.

 Scale Length